Exploring the Sustainable Development Goals

 Because we’ve seen the progress we have already made in fighting poverty.
 We’ve seen the number of those living in extreme poverty halved.
-And we are confident that we can continue to reduce that number, year by year, until we hit our goal—until no one is living below the extreme poverty line anymore.
+And we are confident that we can continue to reduce that number, even after the severe setbacks of 2020 and 2021, until we hit our goal—until no one is living below the extreme poverty line anymore.

 The only way we can do that is to keep working tirelessly.